divaprotocol/oracles/README.md

       "name": "",
       "type": "tuple"
     }
   ],
   "stateMutability": "view",
   "type": "function"
 }
 ```
 This function returns the following `DataProvider` struct:
 ```
 struct DataProvider {
-    string name;            // Name of data provider bool whitelisted;       // Flag indicating whether a given address is whitelist or not }
+    string name;            // Name of data provider bool publicTrigger;     // 1 if anyone can trigger the oracle to submit the final value, 0 if only the owner of the address can do it
+}
 ```